rei2hu/steam-chat/README.md

 ### Features
 - Chat with your online friends
-- Gives unread message count
+- Shows unread message notifications as in there is an asterisk in the tab with unread messages.

 ### Known Issues
 - Unicode breaks the alignment